cascadiajs/2015.cascadiajs.com/CONTRIBUTING.md

 ## The Good, The Bad and The Ugly

 Contributing to CascadiaJS (or any community conference) can be a truly rewarding experience.
 It is an opportunity to create a shared experience that brings hundreds of people together to share knowledge, get to know one another and have a great time.
 You will play a part in giving brilliant people who have never spoken before a platform to express their ideas to the world.
-Products, platforms and companies will spin out of the conversations over Whiskey.js that you help faciliate.
+Products, platforms and companies will spin out of the conversations over Whiskey.js that you help facilitate.

 But it's not all roses.
 In fact, it's often hard, dull, detailed-oriented work that starts 6-9 months prior to the conference.
 The tip of the iceberg that you can see (the conference) barely hints at the total amount of person-hours that go in to making it happen.
 Take an honest assessment of the spare time you have.